 Percentage: In other markets, common practice will be to have the earnest money tied to a certain percentage of the purchase price.
 For example, if the standard deposit in your area is 3%, the deposit would be $6,000 on a home with a $200,000 purchase price.

-If you’re working with a real estate agent or other market professional, they’ll know what you can expect to pay as an earnest money deposit in your area.
+If you’re working with a real estate agent or other market professional, they can tell you what you can expect to pay as an earnest money deposit in your area.
+Remember that, once deposited into an escrow account, your earnest money will earn interest.
+Meet with your accountant to retrieve the interest earned if it’s greater than $600.

 What If I Am Buying In A Competitive Market?

-Assuming you close your loan, your earnest money deposit goes toward your down payment anyway, so it’s not like there’s extra money being given to sellers.
+Assuming you close your loan, any sum of your earnest money deposit goes toward your down payment anyway, not the seller’s pocket.
 However, having a higher deposit may cause the seller to think that you’re more serious.
 Having more money on hand can also be a sign of financial stability, so sellers might reasonably think that the transaction is less likely to fall through at the last minute if you don’t qualify for a mortgage.

 How Do I Ensure My Earnest Money Is Refundable?